Viswant Duddumpudi

 Viswant Duddumpudi is an Indian actor who works in Telugu films.
 He made his debut with Kerintha (2015).

 Early life

-Duddumpudi was born in Samarlakota, Kakinada.
+Duddumpudi was born in Samarlakota, Andhra Pradesh.
 He started his schooling in Timpany School Visakhapatnam after which he changed to Kakinada and then to Hyderabad.
 After completing his intermediate in Vizag FIITJEE, he went to Tamil Nadu to pursue his Engineering in PSG Institute Of Advanced Studies at Coimbatore, India and then to State university of New York for further studies.

 Career

-Duddumpudi first caught attention with his debut movie Kerintha, directed by Sai Kiran Adivi, produced by Dil Raju, in which he appeared opposite Tejaswi Madivada.
+Viswant Duddumpudi first caught attention with his debut film Kerintha, directed by Sai Kiran Adivi.
 Prior to Kerintha, Duddumpudi was shortlisted for a few films, but his education stopped him from acting.
 He received a call from Kerintha's director after doing auditions and seeing the video reels sent by him.
-Then he came down for the movie after completing his graduation.